 Argentina is a land of diverse landscapes, vibrant culture, and rich history.
 It is a captivating destination that beckons travelers from all corners of the earth.
 From the awe-inspiring natural wonders of Patagonia to the lively streets of Buenos Aires, Argentina boasts an array of tourist attractions that will leave visitors enchanted.
 In this article, we present a curated list of the best Argentina tourist attractions that are not Buenos Aires, but are sure to make your journey a truly unforgettable experience.

-What can expect to find in the north of Argentina?
+What can you expect to find in the north of Argentina?
 It’s probably just a desert wasteland, right?
-Well, I have travelled through this region plenty of times and I love it.
+Well, I have travelled through this region plenty of times and I love it

 The first thing you should know about the north of Argentina is that it is massive but lightly populated.
 You won’t see much desert, though.
-Rather, you will see awesome fields of orange trees and sugar cane that just stretch out into the distance.
+Rather, you will see awesome fields of orange trees, sugar cane and vast vineyards that just stretch out into the distance.
 The distances here are huge and a bus trip from Buenos Aires to Salta takes the best part of a day.

 It is worth it, though.
 Salta is a cute, laid back city that feels on a different planet from the noise and bustle of the capital.
 The main plaza here has a lovely cathedral and the people are famously friendly too.